Learn more about this card and find out how you can apply here.

 - Charges Penalty Interest.
 BuyPower Business charges penalty interest north of 25% APR – a substantial drawback for cardholders who occasionally miss payments due to liquidity problems or seasonal declines in business.

-- No Sign-up Bonus.
-BuyPower Business lacks a sign-up bonus, depriving new cardholders of a crucial incentive to start spending heavily (and earning rewards) right out of the gate.
-The discount card niche isn’t really known for super generous sign-up bonuses – but general business rewards credit cards are.
-If a sign-up bonus is more important to you than a potentially hefty discount on your next GM vehicle, opt for traditional business cards in the Chase Ink or Capital One Spark families.
+- No Early Spend Bonus.
+BuyPower Business lacks an early spend bonus, depriving new cardholders of a crucial incentive to start spending heavily (and earning rewards) right out of the gate.
+The discount card niche isn’t really known for super generous early spend bonuses – but general business rewards credit cards are.
+If an early spend bonus is more important to you than a potentially hefty discount on your next GM vehicle, opt for traditional business cards in the Chase Ink or Capital One Spark families.
 Both have members whose bonuses can exceed $500 in cash value.

 The BuyPower Business Card from Capital One® isn’t for everyone.
 If you don’t own a business or prefer another vehicle brand over GM, plenty of other cards belong in your wallet.